CrunchyData/postgres-operator/docs/content/tutorial/backups.md

   container: "<YOUR_AZURE_CONTAINER>"
 ```

 Again, replace these values with the values that match your Azure configuration.
-If you are deploying to OpenShift, ensure to set `spec.openshift` to `true`.

 When your configuration is saved, you can deploy your cluster: